 IV.
 What Steps Do We Take To Protect Your Information?

 We take measures designed to protect your Personal Information in an effort to prevent loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
 We provide physical, electronic, and procedural safeguards to protect Personal Information we process and maintain.
 Please be aware, however, that despite our efforts, no security measures are perfect or impenetrable and no method of data transmission can be guaranteed against any interception or other types of misuse.
 To protect the confidentiality of Personal Information maintained in your account, you must keep your password confidential and not disclose it to any other person.
-You are responsible for all uses of the Site by any person using your password.
+You are responsible for all uses of the Services by any person using your password.
 Please advise us immediately if you believe your password has been misused.

 VI.
 Do We Collect Information From Children Under the Age of 13?